PoisotLab/GBIF.jl/docs/src/index.md

 # Access GBIF data with Julia

-This package offers access to biodiversity data through the Global Biodiversity Information Facility ([GBIF](https://www.gbif.org/)) API.
-The package currently supports access to occurrence information, and limited support for taxonomic information.
+This package offers access to biodiversity data stored by the Global Biodiversity Information Facility ([GBIF](https://www.gbif.org/)).
+The package currently offers a wrapper around the search API (to retrieve information on occurrences), and a limited wrapper around the species API (to retrieve the identifier of taxa).

+The focus on the package is on retrieving data; filtering and data analysis should be done using other packages from the Julia ecosystem.
+In particular, we provide support for `DataFrames` and `Query` (and therefore the rest of the "queryverse").

 ## Getting started

-The package can be installed from the Julia console:
+The latest release of the package can be installed from the Julia console:

 ~~~ julia
 Pkg.add("GBIF")